rsaxor/spectrum-pos/README.md

 ### Multi-Retailer Support
 - dynamically handles multiple retailers with a single API.

+### Spreadsheet:

+- Parse copied data from spreadsheet then process it as field rows

+- multi-row cell editing

 ### CSV Upload:

 - A dedicated page for uploading .csv files of POS sales